swiftlang/swift-evolution/proposals/0358-primary-associated-types-in-stdlib.md

 ## Motivation

-In order for the lightweight same-type requirement syntax introduced in [SE-0346] to be actually usable, protocol definitions inside and outside the Standard Library need to be extended with primary associated type declarations.
+In order for the lightweight constraint syntax introduced in [SE-0346] to be actually usable, protocol definitions inside and outside the Standard Library need to be extended with primary associated type declarations.

 See [SE-0346] for several motivating examples for these changes.